Workplace Pressure Is a Signal

 We don’t arrive with predefined solutions, management frameworks, or advice on how your organization should be run.

-Your organization brings deep knowledge of its goals, constraints, and operational reality.
+Your organization brings deep knowledge of its goals, constraints, and operational realities.

-This division of roles is intentional — and essential for meaningful, durable change.
+This division of roles is intentional and essential for meaningful change.

 Step 1 — Orientation: Making Sense of the Signal